As a born problem-solver, it was Emma’s endless questions about how the world functions that drew her to a degree in Physics and Mathematics.

 “Physics is all about explaining how the world works.
 I enjoyed the problem-solving aspect of it, so I decided to focus my bachelor’s degree on Physics.
-The decision to do a second major in Mathematics was to support the Physics major.
+The decision to do a second major in Mathematics was to support the Physics major," Emma comments.

 “However, during my undergraduate, I took a mathematical modelling course and that changed everything.
 Mathematical modelling is basically a big problem-solving exercise, so it really appealed to me.
-This course opened the door for me to do a master’s and PhD in maths rather than physics.”
+This course opened the door for me to do a master’s and PhD in math rather than physics,” she continues.

-“I have really enjoyed being a part of the School of Mathematics and Statistics.
+When reminiscing about the School of Mathematics and Statistics, she remarks, “I have really enjoyed being a part of the School.
 We have a very close-knit group of PhD students that started about the same time I did, and we have supported each other along the way.
 I also have found all the staff to be friendly and helpful.
 They provided me with many opportunities to lecture, tutor and to help with outreach.”